 Continuation of Chemistry 12A with an introduction to the chemistry of aromatics, amines, enols and enolate ions, carboxylic acids, aldehydes, ketones and biochemical topics focusing on structure, synthesis and mechanisms of reaction.
 Laboratory work in basic techniques, synthetic methods, qualitative, spectroscopic, and chromatographic analysis techniques.
 Designed for students whose interests require a full year in-depth study of organic chemistry.
-Prerequisite: Chemistry 12A (completed with a grade of "C" or higher).
+Prerequisite: CHEM12A (completed with a grade of "C" or higher).
 3 hours lecture, 6 hours laboratory.
 Transfer: CSU, UC; CSU GE: B1, B3; IGETC: 5A & 5C.
 C-ID#: CHEM160S.
-Degree Applicable, Credit Grading Option: GR

-CHEM 30A INTRODUCTORY AND APPLIED CHEMISTRY I
+CHEM 30A INTRO AND APPLIED CHEMISTRY I 4 UNITS

 Chemistry of inorganic compounds, atomic theory, bonding, equations, gas laws, solutions, acid-base theory and oxidation-reduction.
 Designed to meet the requirements of certain programs in allied health and technological fields and for general education.
-Prerequisite: Mathematics 65 or 65B or 65Y (completed with a grade of "C" or higher).
+Prerequisite: MATH 65 or 65B (completed with a grade of "C" or higher).
 3 hours lecture, 3 hours laboratory.
 AA/AS GE.
 Transfer: CSU, UC; CSU GE: B1, B3; IGETC: 5A & 5C.
-CHEM 1A and 30A combined: max UC credit; one course Degree Applicable, Credit Grading Option: GR
+CHEM 1A and 30A combined: max UC credit; one course

-CHEM 30B INTRODUCTORY AND APPLIED CHEMISTRY II
+CHEM 30B INTRO AND APPLIED CHEMISTRY II 4 UNITS

 Continuation of Chemistry 30A with emphasis on organic and biochemical concepts related to human physiological systems.
-Prerequisite: Chemistry 30A (completed with a grade of "C" or better).
+Prerequisite: CHEM 30A (completed with a grade of "C" or higher).
 3 hours lecture, 3 hours laboratory.
 Transfer: CSU, UC; CSU GE: B1, B3; IGETC: 5A & 5C.
 CHEM 1B and 30B combined: max UC credit; one course

-CHEM 31 INTRODUCTION TO COLLEGE 4 UNITS CHEMISTRY
+CHEM 31 INTRO TO COLLEGE CHEMISTRY 4 UNITS

 Elementary concepts of chemistry with emphasis on mathematical calculations; includes nomenclature, stoichiometry, atomic structure, gas laws, and acids and bases.
 Designed for majors in science and engineering.
-Prerequisite: Mathematics 55 or 55B or 55Y (completed with a grade of "C" or higher).
+Prerequisite: MATH 55 or 55B (completed with a grade of "C" or higher).
 3 hours lecture, 3 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: B1, B3; IGETC: 5A & 5C.No UC credit if taken after CHEM 1A or 30A Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC; CSU GE: B1, B3; IGETC: 5A & 5C.No UC credit if taken after CHEM 1A or 30A